MdNabuatAlJahid/ReactJS_Projects_Exercise/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### The first project will be a form using react components.
+### 1.The first project is "working with Inputs and Forms" using react components.
+### 2. The second project is a "Tic Tac Toe" game.
+### 3. the third project is a "Stack Todo (Multi Fuctional)".
+### The fourth project is a "Smart Poll App".